Atcold/torch-Developer-Guide/GDB/README.md

 So, here we have already a great deal of information.
 We know that the killing function is `D()`.
-Even if we would have not use the `-ggdb` flag we would have known this, given that the output would have looked like thi
+Even if we would have not use the `-ggdb` flag we would have known this, given that the output would have looked like this

 ```gdb
 Running a function from a shared object